stadelmanma/fitparse-rs/README.md

 maintained by [ANT](thisisant.com).

-The goal of this crate is to parse valid FIT files according to the defined FIT profile and export them into a more usable format.
+The goal of this crate is to parse valid FIT files according to the defined FIT profile and export their data into a more usable format.
 To that end we leverage the Serde framework which allows end users to export the data in whatever format suits their needs.
-This library provides a `fit_to_json` executable for use and to serve as a template for any other serialization format implemented using Serde.
+This library provides a `fitdump` executable for use and to serve as a template for any other serialization format implemented using Serde.

 This library **does not** support writing FIT files at this time.

 Features in Progress:
- * Streamed FIT files
  * Parsing developer data fields

 ## Usage